When a Detailed Business Case is needed

 ICT-enabled state sector projects and programmes assessed as High Risk are required to prepare costed assurance plans.
 Contact [email protected]

-Gateway reviews are expected to be included in these assurance plans and programmes are normally required to have a Gateway Review (Gate 2: Delivery Strategy) as the Detailed Business Case nears completion.
-There is a 6-8 week lead time for contracts and logistics, so get in touch early: firstname.lastname@example.org
+Programmes and projects assessed as High Risk must include Gateway Reviews in their Assurance plans.
+They are normally required to have a review (Gate 2: Delivery Strategy) as the Detailed Business Case nears completion.
+There is a 6-8 week lead time for contracts and logistics, so get in touch early: [email protected]

 Approval of the Detailed Business case results in the allocation of ‘tagged contingency’.
 This is effectively agreement by Cabinet to fund the project as part of the next Budget process (although not necessarily to draw down the full funding), and by the agency a commitment to deliver the project and its associated benefits, as documented in the Cabinet Minute.